wp-plugins/videojs-html5-player/readme.txt

 * Embed HTML5 videos which are compatible with all major browsers.
 * Embed videos with poster images.
 * Embed videos using videojs player.
-* Automatically play a video when the page in rendered.
+* Automatically play a video when the page is rendered.

 = Videojs HTML5 Player Plugin Usage =